 A normal sleep cycle graph showing the time spent in N1, N2, N3, and REM stages of sleep.

-Stage 3 sleep is deep, high quality rest that helps people feel refreshed when they awaken.
+Stage 3 of NREM sleep is considered “deep sleep” or high quality rest that helps people feel refreshed when they awaken.
 Sleepers’ heart rates, breathing, and brain waves are slowest during deep sleep, and their muscles are very relaxed.
 Most deep sleep happens in the first half of the night.

 The body naturally regulates the amount of deep sleep a person gets each night.
 For example, people who are sleep deprived may get more deep sleep due to a phenomenon called rebound sleep .
 Rebound sleep involves having more REM and deep sleep after a period of sleep loss.